-How To Give-

 Gifts of Cash

-The majority of gifts to the University of Kentucky College of Agriculture are in the form of cash.
-An unrestricted gift to be used for needs determined by the College of Agriculture may be of the greatest benefit, but the College also appreciates gifts designated for specific purposes.
+The majority of gifts to the University of Kentucky College of Agriculture, Food and Environment are in the form of cash.
+An unrestricted gift to be used for needs determined by the College of Agriculture, Food and Environment may be of the greatest benefit, but the College also appreciates gifts designated for specific purposes.
 If you itemize your tax deductions, you may claim as a charitable deduction a cash gift of up to 50 percent of your adjusted gross income.

 Gifts of Securities

 Gifts of appreciated securities can provide special tax advantages: you may completely avoid capital gains taxes; and the fair market value of the stock may be claimed as a charitable deduction on your income tax, up to 30 percent of adjusted gross income for those who itemize, with a five-year carryover.

 The simplest way to make a gift of stock is to instruct your broker or banker to transfer it to the University of Kentucky College of Agriculture, Food and Environment.
 The broker should be asked to contact the University's Development Office to determine whether the University wishes to keep the stock or sell it.
 Or, if you have the stock certificates in your possession, you may send them by registered mail, unsigned, to the University of Kentucky; in a separately mailed envelope, send a stock power form signed by you in the presence of your broker or banker.

 Instructing your agent to reissue the stock in our name often causes a delay.
 This can be a problem when a year-end gift is involved, since the delay could result in a different valuation than intended.